 About tides at Frisco

 Frisco sits between Buxton and Hatteras Village on Hatteras Island, where the beach turns south-facing as the island bends west toward Hatteras Inlet.
 This south-facing exposure means Frisco often gets cleaner surf when northeast winds blow up other OBX beaches.
-Tide range is modest at roughly 1.3 ft and tracks Hatteras Village closely.
+The harbor gauge (8654467, sound side) shows a mean range of about 0.5 ft.
+The ocean surf range along Frisco beach is approximately 3 feet (reference station 8654400, Cape Hatteras Fishing Pier).
+Tide timing tracks Hatteras Village closely.

 Reference station